-- Do not share passwords, personal identification numbers, security tokens (e.g., smartcards), or any data or equipment used for authentication and identification purposes - Lock computers when leaving them unattended for any period of time - Do not send any PII, medical information, or legal information in the subject or body of an email - Use password protection when saving PII, medical information, or legal information in a document that will be transported on a laptop computer or portable storage device medical information, and legal information is not provided to anyone other than that customer, and then only after the customer provides enough information to establish his or her identity.
+- Do not share passwords, personal identification numbers, security tokens (e.g., smartcards), or any data or equipment used for authentication and identification purposes. - Lock computers when leaving them unattended for any period of time. - Do not send any PII, medical information, or legal information in the subject or body of an email - Use password protection when saving PII, medical information, or legal information in a document that will be transported on a laptop computer or portable storage device.

+Additionally, staff must ensure that a customer's confidential PII, medical information, and legal information is not provided to anyone other than that customer, and then only after the customer provides enough information to establish his or her identity.